1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 ## Spacers / Bushings Of The Bedmount

 The bedplate is mounted onto the gantry with 4mm countersunk screws and rigid metal spacers between the bedplate itself and the gantry.
-The spacers are about 7mm outer diameter with a 5mm bore and they're about 14mm long.
+The spacers are about 7mm outer diameter with a 5mm bore and they're about 17mm and 20mm long.

 ![Stock spacers](../assets/images/bed_K2Pro_stock-spacers_web.jpg)